 - Does NOT proc off Typhoon.

-The “I’m sorry to hear that”
+“I’m sorry to hear that”

-- X’oni’s Caress.
+X’oni’s Caress.
 Turns Ironbark into a stronger tool against large burst damage.
 Weak at its niche and bottom two in almost all scenarios.

 - Heals for a few million over the duration of Ironbark.

 - A legendary that targets a single target cooldown should not be so tied to what buffs you already have up.
 An emergency cooldown that relies on what you did in the last 10 seconds is poor.